So you want a bullet-proof Texas non-compete.

 You agree not to compete with us or to help anyone compete with us, directly or indirectly, . . .

-I also include the “or to help anyone complete with us.”
+I also include the “or to help anyone compete with us.”
 I think this is a good plain-language way to cover most scenarios where the employee tries to get around the non-compete by working through a middleman.

 So now you’ve got a non-compete that meets the “ancillary to an otherwise enforceable agreement” requirement, because it expressly promises to give the employee confidential information and/or specialized training.
 And you’ve got a common-sense definition of competing.